kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 #### The result calculation packages

-ScenarioResult only has the simple data that represent what was happen during the scenario.
+ScenarioResult only has the simple data that represent what was happened during the scenario.

-So, we will provide useful functions and data structures to analize the result.
+So, we will provide useful functions and data structures to analyze the result.

 For example:
 - the function to aggregate changes in allocation rate of the entire cluster.